hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

    some cases we were able to improve the throughput by using `-XX:ConcGCThreads`.

-We tested the above JDK/GC combinations in three different usage scenarios, deriving some conclusions and recommendations we present below.
+We tested the mentioned JDK/GC combinations in three different usage scenarios, deriving some conclusions and recommendations we present below.